CHAPTER 3: THE ECONOMICS OF COMPENSATION

 Figure 3 Cost of Living in Selected U.S. Cities

 Geographic salary and wage differentials reflect the demand for and supply of labor within a given area.
 Should workers of a particular skill be in over abundance, the demand for that skill will find the market softening as to the price of that labor.
 Correspondingly, should certain skills be a rarity, the individuals holding those skills should find employers competing for their talents with higher wages.

 Economic analysis of employee benefits explains how this portion of compensation affects labor markets.
 Employee benefits are defined as any part of compensation not paid currently in money to individual employees, but paid by employers on behalf of employees.
 Some of these benefits are required by law.
 Others are provided unilaterally by employers or as a result of collective bargaining.
+More common is a cost sharing approach with both employee and employer contributing to the benefits costs.
 As usually provided, benefits determine part of the consumption pattern of employees.
 They may even be useless to some employees.
 This is in contrast with cash, which permits workers to spend their income as and when they wish.

 Economies of scale in providing benefits may permit an employer to cater to the tastes of particular groups of employees in order to cut the costs of recruiting and keeping employees.
 If all employers provide the benefit, however, this result may not accrue.

 Benefits sometimes represent employer attempts to influence the consumption patterns of employees.
 Subsidized cafeterias, for example, may be motivated in part by the assumption that employee productivity is enhanced by a good lunch.
 Employers who give employees a choice in benefits take the risk that employees will not provide for themselves.
 For this reason, governments mandate benefits and employers develop a core of benefits that cover all employees.